voxpupuli/voxpupuli.github.io/_docs/how_to_run_acceptance_tests.md

 ### Runtime Environment

 Beaker uses a local hypervisor or container stack to build required OS/Distributions to test.
-By default this is docker, but vagrant via VirtualBox and libvirt as well as VMWare vSphere.
+By default this is docker, but vagrant via VirtualBox and libvirt as well as VMWare vSphere are available.

-In general, docker is preferred for modules, and is what the Vox Pupuli CI systems use, making it the best option.
+In general, docker is preferred for modules, and is what the Vox Pupuli CI systems use by default, making it the best option.

 Follow the instructions from [Docker](https://docs.docker.com/engine/install/) or your preferred/known working method to install.